 This classic Zucchini Pie reminds us of a sugar cream pie with a bit extra cinnamon.
 Prepared in a blender, this summertime cream pie doesn’t disappoint.

-Perfect with a traditional pie crust, this Zucchini Pie can be made without a crust if you prefer it that way.
+Perfect with a traditional pie crust, make this zucchini pie without a crust if you prefer it that way.

 This “cream” pie has a surprise ingredient…zucchini!
 A coworker shared this recipe with Barbara a number of years ago.
 Then she was pleasantly surprised to find a very similar recipe saved among our Grandmother’s recipes.